 The second meeting is normally where your advisor will present a report to you with recommendations.
 Vaarsi shares her method: “My philosophy is to enlighten and educate clients so they understand where they are and where they want to be and if they have the information and the solutions they need to get there.”

 What happens next?

 After their second meeting, some people are ready to start picking out their products, Vaarsi says.
 Others need to digest all the information presented to them and will want to set up a third meeting to discuss implementing her suggestions.

 For someone like me who doesn’t know where to start, Vaarsi suggests making a financial plan.
 You don’t need to wait to have money to start this plan, she explains.
-“You need a financial plan before you have money, or even when your income is low, or even when you think you can’t take action.
+“You need a financial plan before you have money or even when your income is low,” she says.
+“Or even when you think you can’t take action.
 Where you start really depends on what your financial goals are.”

 1 Stephanie Vaarsi*, CLU®, Sun Life Financial advisor

-* Mutual funds offered by Sun Life Financial Investment Services (Canada) Inc.
+* Mutual funds distributed by Sun Life Financial Investment Services (Canada) Inc.

 Sun Life Assurance Company of Canada is a member of the Sun Life Financial group of companies.